Screenreader Navigation - [ Skip to Content | Skip to Main Navigation ]

 Conditions of Compulsory Leave

-The notification to the faculty member regarding the compulsory leave is in writing and includes the duration of the compulsory leave period and the conditions under which the faculty member may return to work.
-These conditions may include the requirement of the successful completion of, or participation in, a program of rehabilitation or treatment.
+The written notification to the faculty member regarding the compulsory leave must include the duration of the compulsory leave period and the conditions under which the faculty member may return to work.
+These conditions may include requiring the successful completion of, or participation in, a program of rehabilitation or treatment.

 A faculty member who is placed on compulsory leave is required to exhaust all accrued leave prior to being placed on leave without pay.
-If the faculty member fulfills the terms and conditions of the compulsory leave and receives a current medical certification that he or she is able to perform assigned duties, the President or representative will return the faculty member to the faculty member’s previous duties, if possible, or to equivalent duties.
+If the faculty member fulfills the terms and conditions of the compulsory leave and receives a current medical certification that they are able to perform assigned duties, the President or representative will return the faculty member to the faculty member’s previous duties, if possible, or equivalent duties.

 Duration

-Compulsory leave, with or without pay, is for a period not to exceed the duration of the disability, or one year, whichever is less.
+Compulsory leave, with or without pay, may be imposed for a period not to exceed the duration of the disability, or one year, whichever is less.

 Failure to Complete Conditions of Compulsory Leave or Inability to Return to Work